Azure/azure-event-hubs-spark/schemaregistry-avro/docs/schema-registry-example.md

 We can perform the following steps to pull data from an Eventhub instance and parse it with respect to a schema from the schema registry:
    * Pull data from the Eventhub instance using azure-event-hubs-spark connector.
    * Use a property object which contains required information to connect to your schema registry.
-   * Deserialize the data using 'from_avro' function defined in azure-schemaregistry-spark-avro.
+   * Deserialize the data using `from_avro` function defined in azure-schemaregistry-spark-avro.

 Please refer to the [Producer Examples](#producer-examples) section for the required information in the property map.